kstlouis/find_git_commits/README.md

 # 4) Confirm dangling commits exist
 git fsck --dangling --no-reflogs   # should print lines like: "dangling commit <sha>"
 ```
+# --dry-run

+`git reflog` has a dry-run flag you can set.
+You'll want to pipe the output:

+`git reflog expire --all --expire-unreachable=now --dry-run | grep -v "keep"`

 # Future Improvements